Before you go ahead and get the first pair of snowshoes you see, you should figure out what kind of snowshoeing will you do.

 Types of Snowshoe Bindings

-As important as the length is, the bindings of the snowshoe also play a very important part.
+As important as the length is, the bindings of your snowshoes also play a very important part.
 It’s job is to secure your boots to the snowshoe frames and deck.
 The binding system is linked to comfort and stability.
-A binding is able to hold any winter boots, hiking boots, but even some mountaineering boots, snowboard boots and most cross-country ski boots will do.
+Snowshoe bindings are able to hold any winter boots, hiking boots, but even some mountaineering boots, snowboard boots and most cross-country ski boots will do.

 Multiple Straps Bindings: These are individual straps that secure your foot and go around your heel.

 Boa Bindings: This makes use of a wrapped webbing along with wiring that you can tighten via a dial.

 Single Pull Bindings: This includes a plastic wraparound that makes it easy to wear and take off with a single pull.

 When it comes to the weight of the snowshoes, then one thing you should know is that the weight depends entirely on the material.
 Snowshoes can be made of three different materials for the frame and decking that determine the weight of the snowshoe and how much it can withstand.
 The top three materials commonly found in modern snowshoes are: